graphcore-research/graphcore-research.github.io/pages/posts/2026/04-stochastic-rounding/post.md

 slug: stochastic-rounding
 ---

-At Graphcore we love compact numeric formats (see Doug's post last month on "1-bit-wonder").
+At Graphcore we love compact numeric formats (see Doug's recent post on [1-bit Wonderful Weights for LLMs](https://ideal-potato-5loe1oj.pages.github.io/2026-03-11-1-bit-wonder/)).
 Why?
 Because they are more efficient, in terms of FLOPs/sec and FLOPs/Joule, and we do hate to inconvenience electrons.

 This post is on how stochastic rounding helps us to do more with fewer bits.